 THE KAY YOW AWARD

-FAIRFIELD’S CARLY THIBAULT-DUBONIS RECIPIENT OF 2024 KAY YOW AWARD
+NORFOLK STATE’S LARRY VICKERS RECIPIENT OF 2025 KAY YOW AWARD

 Presented annually to the top head coach in Women’s division I college basketball.

-PHOENIX, AZ -- Fairfield’s Carly Thibault-DuBonis is the recipient of the 2024 Kay Yow award, which is presented annually to the top head coach in Women’s division I college basketball, who embodies a winning spirit while displaying great character, on and off the court
+SAN ANTONIO, TX -- Norfolk State’s Larry Vickers is the recipient of the 2025 Kay Yow National Coach of the Year award.
+The award is presented annually to the top head coach in Women’s division I college basketball, who embodies a winning spirit while displaying great character, on and off the court.

 CollegeInsider.com pays tribute to one of the true icons of women’s college basketball with the Kay Yow Award.